MurageKabui/PhoneDo/README.md

 Congrats!
 You just made your first PhoneDo Script!
 Now let's figure out how to execute it.

-To simply execute ``FlashControl.nts`` , we navigate `Run` > `Run Script` and press Enter , or we can also manually navigate back at the PhoneDo terminal view and type in the following command line and press enter :
+To simply execute ``FlashControl.nts`` , we navigate `Run` > `Run Script` and press Enter , or we can also manually navigate back at the PhoneDo terminal view and type in the following command line and press Enter :
 ```bash
 run -i "Flashlight.nts"
 ```